Bosque Andino Patagónico

-The Bosque Andino Patagónico is a type of temperate to cold forest located in southern Chile and western Patagonia in Argentina at the southern end of South America.
+Bosque Andino Patagónico, also known as Patagonian Andean forest, is a type of temperate to cold forest located in western Patagonia in Argentina and also in southern Chile, at the southern end of South America.
 The climate here is influenced by humid air masses moving in from the Pacific Ocean which lose most of their moisture as they rise over the Andes.
 The flora is dominated by trees, usually of the genus Nothofagus.

 Geography

 The Bosque Andino Patagónico represents one of the few relatively undisturbed temperate forests that has been little changed by man.
 It occupies approximately 6.5 million hectares of land.
 It is culturally significant because of its archaeological and historical value.

 The Andean Patagonian forest region is located between 37°S and 55°S latitude, and clothes both sides of the Cordillera.
 The forest extends for about 2,200 km parallel to the Pacific coast, extending from just south of Mendoza in Argentina to the southern end of Santa Cruz Province and to the island portion of the province of Tierra del Fuego.
 It is a narrow strip of land, with a maximum width of 75 km, dwindling to zero in places near the Chubut River and Santa Cruz Province.
 It is bounded to the east by the Patagonian Desert.
-Ecologically the forest have no equivalent in the northern hemisphere.
+Ecologically the forest have no equivalent in the Northern Hemisphere.
 This is indebted to distinct biota histories and environmental differences.